KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [EXT-Website by bugsounet](https://github.com/bugsounet/EXT-Website)